 Our emphasis here will be parallel algorithms, that is, multithreading a single algorithm so that some of its instructions may be executed simultaneously.
 Parallelism can also be applied to scheduling and managing multiple algorithms, each running concurrently in their own thread and possibly sharing resources, as studied in courses on operating systems and concurrent and high performance computing.

-Static threading provides the programmer with an abstraction of virtual processors that are managed explicitly ("static" because they specify in advance how many processors to use at each point.
+Static threading provides the programmer with an abstraction of virtual processors that are managed explicitly.
+It's "static" because the programmer must specify in advance how many processors to use at each point.
 This can be difficult and inflexible with respect to evolving conditions.

-But rather than managing threads explicitly, our model is dynamic multithreading in which programmers specify opportunities for parallelism, and a concurrency platform manages the decisions of mapping these to static threads (load balancing, communication, etc.).
+Rather than managing threads explicitly, our model is dynamic multithreading in which programmers specify opportunities for parallelism, and a concurrency platform manages the decisions of mapping these opportunities to actual static threads.

-Three keywords are added, reflecting current parallel-computing practice:
+We will use three keywords in our pseudocode, reflecting current parallel-computing practice: